LiamJCates/Programming-Notes/C/Functions.md

 A function is a group of statements that together perform a task.
 Every C program has at least one function, which is main(), and all the most trivial programs can define additional functions.

 You can divide up your code into separate functions.

+Functions break large computing tasks into smaller ones, and enable people to build on what others have done instead of starting over from scratch.

+Appropriate functions hide details of operation from parts of the program that don't need to know about them, thus clarifying the whole, and easing the pain of making changes

 How you divide up your code among different functions is up to you, but logically the division is such that each function performs a specific task.

 Normally you are at liberty to give functions whatever names you like, but "main" is special - your program begins executing at the beginning of main.
 This means that every program must have a main somewhere.